skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

-### Step 4: Deploy a Container for Reconnaissance
+### Step 4: Walk among them

-Deploy a pod with a basic shell container to explore the cluster.
-This simulates lateral movement.
+Disguised as one of their own, you enter the field.

 **MITRE ATT&CK:**
 T1610 – Deploy Container